 HVAC Mechanics and Asbestos Exposure

-Asbestos was a very common ingredient in construction materials between the 1930s and mid-1970s due to its insulating, fireproofing and waterproofing qualities, and because it’s inexpensive.
+Asbestos was a very common ingredient in construction materials between the 1930s and early 1980s due to its insulating, fireproofing and waterproofing qualities, and because it is cheap to purchase.
 Asbestos was a desirable material and manufacturers across the world used it with abandon.

 Mesothelioma Justice Network Brief